0paziz/Contact-form/README.md

 ```

-### Explanation

-- The ::before pseudo-element is used to create a custom radio button.
-- It is styled as a circular shape (border-radius: 50%) and positioned before the label.
-- When the radio button is checked, the background color changes, and an inner circle effect is created using box-shadow.
-- Smooth transitions enhance the UI experience.

-### Continued development

-- Advanced Form Styling – Enhancing the appearance of form elements for a more polished and user-friendly design.
-- JavaScript Form Validation – Strengthening my skills in client-side validation to improve user experience and data accuracy.
-- CSS Animations & Transitions – Refining smooth effects to make UI interactions more engaging.
-- Accessibility & UX Best Practices – Ensuring that forms and other UI components are accessible to all users.
-- Optimizing for Performance – Learning better ways to write efficient and maintainable code.

 ### Useful resources

 - [CSS radio button](https://dev.to/gscode/10-radio-button-css-style-examples-ph6) - This helped me for styling radio button.
 I really liked this pattern and will use it going forward.